0ang3el/aem-hacker/README.md

-# AEM hacker toolset
+# Toolset for AEM hacking

-Tools to identify vulnerable Adobe Experience Manager (AEM) webapps.
-AEM is an enterprise-grade CMS.
+Tools to identify vulnerable Adobe Experience Manager (AEM) webapps. <a href="https://www.adobe.com/marketing/experience-manager.html">AEM is an enterprise-grade CMS</a>.

-I built these tools to automate bughunting and pentesting of AEM webapps.
-I included checks for previously known vulnerabilities and misconfigurations, as well as for new ones, discovered by me in 2018. **All discovered vulnerabilities were responsibly reported to Adobe PSIRT**.
+I've built these tools to automate bughunting and pentesting of AEM webapps.
+I've included checks for previously known vulnerabilities and misconfigurations, as well as for new ones, discovered by me in 2018/2019. **All discovered vulnerabilities were responsibly reported to Adobe PSIRT**.

-You can find more details about vulnerabilities and techniques in presentations, I've prepared for <a href="https://speakerdeck.com/0ang3el/hunting-for-security-bugs-in-aem-webapps">Hacktivity conference</a> and LevelUp 0x03.
+You can find more details about vulnerabilities and techniques in presentations, I've prepared for <a href="https://speakerdeck.com/0ang3el/hunting-for-security-bugs-in-aem-webapps">Hacktivity conference</a> and <a href="https://www.youtube.com/watch?v=EQNBQCQMouk">LevelUp 0x03</a>.

 AEM webapps are widespread and rarely configured securely or kept up to date.
 Bughunter, you have good chances to find security bugs, enjoy the tools!